SeanNelsonIO/manim-automata/README.md

 ==============
 A Manim plugin that allows you to generate scenes with Finite State Machines and their inputs.
 The plugin will automatically generate these animations with minimal setup from the user.

-This plugin has been funded by the University of Leeds.
+This plugin is funded by the University of Leeds.

 YOUTUBE VIDEO EXAMPLE
 =====================